DevVersus

 open-source

-Qwik City is the meta-framework for Qwik — a JS framework that introduces resumability (no hydration) to deliver instant-loading applications even with complex interactivity.
+Qwik is a JavaScript framework that introduces resumability (no hydration) to deliver instant-loading applications even with complex interactivity.
+Its meta-framework, Qwik City, adds routing and SSR.

 Starting at $0

-How Do Astro and Qwik City Compare on Features?
+How Do Astro and Qwik Compare on Features?

 Pricing modelopen-sourceopen-source